Portfolio Development and Assessment

 • How do I know if the SAIL Program is right for me?

-- Reviewing the course descriptions available in the MSPS course catalog in order to identify courses that might align themselves with prior college-level learning obtained from work, volunteer experiences, military, or other training.
+- Reviewing the course descriptions available in the SPS course catalog in order to identify courses that might align themselves with prior college-level learning obtained from work, volunteer experiences, military, or other training.

 - Reviewing your degree planning form to determine how credits earned through SAIL might "fit" with the rest of your degree program requirements.